 - Where do you like to work the most?

-Try workshifting for a couple of weeks.
-Use a journal or calendar to document the different places where your child works.
-After each study session, ask your child to rate his or her comfort, focus, and productivity on a scale from 1 to 10.
+Work closely with your student to try shifting work locations for a couple of weeks.
+Use a journal or calendar to document the different places where your child studies and does homework.
+After each study session, ask your child to rate their comfort, focus, and productivity on a scale from 1 to 10.
 At the end of the trial period, review the journal or calendar.
 What do you notice about the results?
+Is there a particular study location that your child likes best?
+Did changing where they study help them focus?